+- Company-specific changes

-- company-specific changes - changes in interest rates
+- · Changes in interest rates

-- changes in exchange rates - changes affecting economic factors such as employment, public expenditure and indebtedness, and inflation - changes in the legal environment - · changes to investor confidence in certain asset classes (e.g. equities), markets, countries, industries and sectors - changes in commodity prices.By diversifying investments, the Portfolio Manager seeks to partly reduce the negative impact of these risks on the value of the sub-funds.
+- Changes in exchange rates

+- · Changes affecting economic factors such as employment, public expenditure and indebtedness, and inflation

+- Changes in the legal environment

+- · Changes in investor confidence in certain asset classes (e.g. equities), markets, countries, industries and sectors

+- Changes in commodity prices.
+By diversifying investments, the Portfolio Manager seeks to partly reduce the negative impact of these risks on the value of the sub-funds.